 Overview

 This topic explains how to set the default rule for a flag.
 LaunchDarkly defines a final default rule, sometimes called the “fallthrough” rule, for any contexts that don’t match any of the previous targeting rules on the flag.
-The default rule can be a single variation, a guarded rollout, a progressive rollout, or a percentage rollout.
+The default rule can be a single variation, a guarded rollout, a progressive rollout, a percentage rollout, or an experiment.

 Here is an image of a default rule: